Marita Jonols, Sensus Stockholm-Gotland/Sweden

 Medis5 | Sweden

-At Medis 5 we’ve had discussions about the definitions of critical thinking, watched films and did role plays in training critical thinking and constructive criticism.
+At Medis 5 we’ve held discussions about the definitions of critical thinking, watched films and did role plays in training critical thinking and constructive criticism.
 We have also discussed the link between being able to be critical and how this tool might improve yourself, your colleagues and your staff.
-We stressed the fact that You have to be critical in a very respectful way.
+We stressed the fact that: You have to be critical in a very respectful way.
 We also discussed mutuality, that being critical should be possible for all participants, not just the staff.
 This will encourage a more equal working place.

 It was clear that many people do not have the habit of formulating their opinion.
 Some get a bit stressed when they are asked what they think about something.
 Hence, we had to construct concrete situations easy to relate to.
 We did this in playing easy role plays.

 Popular topics were different ways of staff behaving badly towards PWD.
 E g talking to PWD in baby language or directing questions to staff instead of PWD.
 Everyone got the chance to say something critical when staff behaved in different or strange ways in the role plays.
 We realized this was a good method for us since we could exaggerate to make behaviors very obvious and funny.

 Participants at Medis 5 have been divided into more or less active groups.
 Some participants are writing texts on “Whats makes a good leader“.